 One thing is certain no matter how you feel and what is happening to you in your hospital birth … you have lots of time to ‘do something’.
-In other words you’ll still breathe, your body will be in some posture and your mind will be available for you to use.
-Giving birth in hospital is a place.
-Having a very medical vaginal hospital birth is your reality and without doubt some of the medical care might annoy you to no end but giving birth is an activity you will do no matter the place.
+In other words, you’ll still breathe, your body will be in some posture and your mind will be available for you to use.
+Giving birth in a hospital is a place.
+Having a very medical vaginal hospital birth is your reality and without a doubt some of the medical care might annoy you to no end but giving birth is an activity you will do no matter the place.
 Giving birth is always an activity you will have to ‘do’ regardless of what happens to you in that place.
 Having birth and birth-coaching skills is the ‘do something’ that can change your hospital birth into a personally empowered and positive birth experience.

 Hospital birth and interventions

 Every hospital has it’s own ‘standards of care’ or ‘guidelines to practice’ or a set of medical assessments, monitoring and procedures (AMPs) that are done on a regular basis to every birthing woman.
-Sometime in the late 1970s all these AMPs were lumped into one word by natural birth advocates … interventions.
-In fact you’ve probably heard about the ‘cascade of interventions’ that will occur to you if you’re not careful.
+Sometime in the late 1970s, all these AMPs were lumped into one word by natural birth advocates … interventions.
+In fact, you’ve probably heard about the ‘cascade of interventions’ that will occur to you if you’re not careful.

 The word ‘intervention’ also implies that all these AMPs are unnecessary, imposed on women and the cause of having a bad birth experience.
 What can you do if you’re planning a hospital birth?